-In this article we shall be dealing with the lenses that we think are ideal for shooting portrait photography.
+In this article, we shall be dealing with the best lenses for shooting portrait photos.

 Portrait photography is a very interesting genre and you would be surprised to note how simple the tools are you need in order to shoot great portrait photos.